 - You don’t have to stress over copayments or deductibles.

-- All payments received will be given a receipt for payment, and thus you can use this at the end of the year to file taxes (as a medical deduction).
+- All payments received can be given a receipt for payment, and thus you can use this at the end of the year to file taxes (as a medical deduction).

 - The therapist does not have to spend time and effort “justifying” your treatment with your insurance company (via phone calls, emails, etc etc).